-Additional Subsidization may be provided to eligible recipients under both the terms and conditions of the current capitalization grant and under the provisions of WRRDA.
-Additional Subsidization may be in the form of forgiveness of principle, negative interest loans, or grants (or any combination of these).
+Additional Subsidization may be provided to eligible recipients under the terms and conditions of the current Capitalization Grant(s) and per the provisions of WRRDA.
+Additional Subsidization may be in the form of forgiveness of principle, negative interest loans, grants, other forgiveness, and through buying, refinancing, or restructuring debt (or any combination of these).
 It is the intent of the CWSRF Loan Program to provide Additional Subsidization in the form of principle forgiveness.
-The CWSRF Loan Program has the authority to offer loans and other financial assistance (i.e. additional subsidization) to or for the benefit of participants under Indiana Code 5-1.2-10-4).
+The CWSRF Loan Program has the authority to offer loans and other financial assistance (i.e. Additional Subsidization) to or for the benefit of participants under Indiana Code 5-1.2-10-4.
 The CWSRF Loan Program has not set a cap on the amount of principal forgiveness that a community may receive.

-Additional Subsidization may be provided:
+Additional Subsidization may be provided through the FY 2022 Base Program Capitalization Grant as follows:

-- 10% of the capitalization grant as outlined in the Terms and Conditions of the 2019 capitalization grant to provide ten (10%) percent of the FY 2019 capitalization grant, or \$3,829,200, as additional subsidization to eligible recipients for initial financing for an eligible recipient or to buy, refinance, or restructure the debt obligations of eligible recipients only where such debt was incurred after the enactment of the FY 2019 Appropriations Act. - 2. a) to benefit a municipality that meets the CWSRF Loan Program affordability criteria, as outlined in part G of this section; b) to benefit a municipality that does not meet the CWSRF Loan Program affordability criteria but seeks additional subsidization to benefit individual ratepayers in the residential user rate class; c) to implement a process, material technique, or technology that addresses water or energy efficiency goals; mitigates stormwater runoff, or encourages sustainable project planning, design and construction (EPA's Sustainability Policy); or d) as permitted under the CWA.
-The allowable percentage is from zero (0%) percent to thirty (30%) percent of the FY 2019 capitalization grant as set forth in WRRDA.
+- 1. Ten (10%) percent, or \$2,788,500, of the Capitalization Grant shall be provided as Additional Subsidization to eligible recipients for initial financing for an eligible recipient or to buy, refinance, or restructure the debt obligations of eligible recipients only where such debt was incurred after the enactment of the FY 2022 Appropriations Act (March 15, 2022). - 2. a) To benefit a municipality that meets the CWSRF Loan Program Affordability Criteria, as outlined in part G of this section; b) To benefit a municipality that does not meet the CWSRF Loan Program Affordability Criteria but seeks Additional Subsidization to benefit individual ratepayers in the residential user rate class; c) To implement a process, material technique, or technology that addresses water or energy efficiency goals, mitigates stormwater runoff, or encourages sustainable project planning, design and construction; or d) as permitted under the CWA.
+The allowable percentage is from ten (10%) percent to thirty (30%) percent of the FY 2022 Capitalization Grant as set forth in WRRDA.